 - a.
-The surface shall be stucco, stone, metal, glass block and accent wood.
-Materials vernacular or characteristic to other regions including but not limited to flagstone and adobe shall be prohibited. - b.
+The surface shall be stucco, stone, metal, glass block and accent wood, or other sustainable finishes.
+Materials vernacular or characteristic to other regions including but not limited to flagstone and adobe shall be prohibited.
+The use of low-cost stucco should be minimized in favor of other materials - b.
 Materials shall be true and genuine, rather than simulated.
-Multiple storefronts within a larger building shall have consistent material qualities and articulation.
+Multiple storefronts within a larger building shall have consistent material qualities and articulation. - c.
+Glass in H120 and H40 buildings should be non-reflective or low-iron.